Back to Blog

 MDVIP is the largest concierge medicine network in the country, with over 1,100 affiliated physicians serving more than 360,000 patients.
 The company pioneered the membership medicine concept in the early 2000s and operates a national brand with standardized structure.

 How it works: your physician affiliates with MDVIP and adopts their membership structure.
 You pay an annual fee to MDVIP.
 A portion supports the network; the rest supports your physician's practice.
-In exchange, you receive benefits like smaller panels, longer appointments, and MDVIP's wellness program.
+In exchange, you receive benefits like smaller panels (typically around 600 patients per physician, vs. 2,000-3,000 in traditional practice), longer appointments, and MDVIP's wellness program.

 The network model has real advantages.
 Brand recognition and standardization mean you know what to expect from any MDVIP practice.
 If you travel or split time between cities, you may access affiliated physicians in other locations.
 The company handles administrative infrastructure, which is attractive to physicians transitioning from traditional practice.